 I hope at least one of these sites lets you get out of your head for a bit and try something that’s both fun and visually stimulating.
 Maybe one of them will even serve as creative inspiration for your next project.
 Enjoy!

 What are your favorite sites to visit for a creative break?
+What other activities do you enjoy doing for a creative break?
 Let me know in the comments below!

 If you need a creative break with a book, check out the Graphic Design Play Book.
 It’s packed with fun design activities that might help spark some inspiration or just help you de-stress.

 As an Amazon Associate I earn from qualifying purchases.